sandeshlamsal/CoreMultiThreading/README.md

 Every object has Syn and non-Syn Area.
 Syn are is for writing operations so only one thread can access it, but for non-sync, any no of threads can use it.while writing program Syn area whould be always thread safer, where state of object is changing.

+not occuring at same time, its asynchronous.
+Bidding is example of async. one by one with time difference.

+so we must know the nature of method to implement it syn or asyn.